 The umbrella term "community association" describes a real estate development in which the homeowners are bound to membership by deed to the development through a set of recorded governing documents that require adherence to a set of rules and payment of assessments.
 This term includes entities known as homeowner associations, property owner associations, planned unit developments, condominiums, cooperatives, planned communities and townhouse associations.
 The governing documents determine the type of entity, not the architectural style.
-Membership in the community association is automatic upon purchase of the home and, unlike other civic or fraternal associations, community associations are not voluntary.
+Membership in the community associations, community associations are not voluntary.
 Membership in the association only ceases when the homeowner no longer holds title to their unit.